About each assured shorthold tenancy agreement template

 - a holiday property letting agreement

-The documents in this pack comply with the Housing Act 1988, the Housing Act 1996 and the Tenancy Deposit Protection Scheme introduced in April 2007.
-They are regularly edited by our team, led by a solicitor.
+The documents in this pack comply with those regulations, the Housing Act 1988, the Housing Act 1996 and the Tenancy Deposit Protection Scheme introduced in April 2007 amended by these Regulations.

 Setting up your tenancy agreement